adtzlr/felupe/README.md

 * `scipy` for sparse matrices
 * `tensortrax` for automatic differentiation

-In order to make use of all features of FElupe, it is suggested to install all optional dependencies.
+In order to make use of all features of FElupe 💎💰💍👑💎, it is suggested to install all optional dependencies.
 * `einsumt` for parallel assembly
 * `h5py` for XDMF result files
 * `matplotlib` for plotting graphs